Choo Han Teck

-Choo Han Teck (born 20 February 1954) is a Singaporean judge of the Supreme Court.
+Choo Han Teck (born 20 February 1954) was a Singaporean judge of the Supreme Court from 2003 to 2026.
 He was formerly a lawyer before his appointment to the court as a judge.
 It was revealed in 2021 that Choo was one of the defence lawyers representing Adrian Lim, the infamous Toa Payoh child killer who was executed in 1988 for charges of murdering a girl and boy as ritual sacrifices.
 In 1994, Choo also defended Phua Soy Boon, a jobless Singaporean who was hanged in 1995 for killing a moneylender.

 Choo was first appointed Judicial Commissioner in 1995, and later appointed High Court Judge in January 2003.
 He has been re-appointed thrice as Judge of the High Court since his retirement and will continue to serve in this capacity till 20 February 2026.
 Choo was appointed President of the Military Court of Appeal of the Singapore Armed Forces in November 2004.
 He is said to be one of the more senior judges in the Court presiding over matrimonial matters, and "has played an important role" in that area.

+Early life and education

+He was born to a ship chandler and housewife.
+He earned his Bachelor of Laws from the University of Singapore in 1979, which was renamed the National University of Singapore a year later, before getting a Master of Laws from the University of Cambridge in 1986.

+Choo was an opponent of capital punishment in Singapore.